- Dentures are removable appliances that can replace missing teeth or an entire arch of teeth.

 - Types of dentures include acrylic, flexible dentures, metal dentures, and interim dentures.
 Depending on the time of delivery, there are immediate, same-day, and interim dentures, as well as conventional dentures.

 Ready for a breathtaking smile?
 We're here for you.
-Use Authority Dental to book the best dental implant dentists.
+Use Authority Dental to book the best denture dentists near you.
 It's simple, fast and trustworthy.

 Are you considering dentures as a tooth replacement option?
 Here's everything you need to know.